microsoft/AirSim/README.md

 ### Contribute

 We welcome contributions to help advance research frontiers.
+Please take a look at [open issues](https://github.com/microsoft/airsim/issues) and [Trello board](https://trello.com/b/1t2qCeaA/todo) if you are looking for areas to contribute to.

 * [More on AirSim design](docs/design.md)
 * [More on code structure](docs/code_structure.md)